IGS/gEAR/docs/setup_rabbitmq.md

 ## Using the messaging broker

 There is a module at `<root>/lib/gearqueue.py` that contains a class to connect to the RabbitMQ messaging broker.
 This script uses a python module called "pika" under the hood.

+## Running a particular consumer

+First, make sure a directory is present under /var/log/gEAR_queue (you may have to create this as root).
+If you are not going to run the consumer listener as root, ensure the user has the same group-write privileges as the directory.

+The consumer files are stored at `<root>/listeners/<files>`.
+Let it run in the background (preferably with `nohup`)